ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 VIRTEL uses the correspondent file for the following purposes:
 - the rules of an HTTP line permit VIRTEL to distinguish between correspondents and non-correspondents when processing incoming HTTP requests.
 When the requesting user is identified as a correspondent, a special entry point may be assigned, or a set of rules specific to the user may be executed.
 Refer to “Rules” in the VIRTEL Connectivity Reference manual for further details.
 - the rules of an HTTP line may assign a specific LU name to a correspondent connecting to a host application via web access.
 This is known as “LU nailing” and is described in more detail in the VIRTEL LU Nailing HOWTO manual.
 - a correspondent may be authorized to upload HTML pages and other elements into an HTMLTRSF file.
-For further details, refer to “Uploading pages by SMTP”, page 68 and “Uploading pages by HTTP (secured by cookie)”, page 69.
+For further details, refer to “Uploading pages by SMTP” <#_V456UG_68 and “Uploading pages by HTTP (secured by cookie)” <#_V456UG_69.

 There are two types of correspondent: an e-mail correspondent and a local correspondent:
 - An **e-mail correspondent** is always defined by the VIRTEL administrator.
 When the administrator activates an email correspondent, VIRTEL sends an e-mail message to the correspondent containing the security code.
 The correspondent then either replies to the e-mail message or clicks on a link in the message to connect to VIRTEL.